[an error occurred while processing this directive]

 Remote IKE ID

-Specify the remote IKE identity that peer use during the IKE exchange.
+remote IKE identity that peer use during the IKE exchange.

-If Unknown is selected, 'general-ike-id' setting will be used to allow acceptance of any received
+Unknown is selected, 'general-ike-id' setting will be used to allow acceptance of any received

 IKE-IDE sent by peer.